Working with me

 IMPORTANT:

 Do not expect a response if you send me a generic email.
-Please take the time to read this page, and have a look some of at my recent publications.
+Please take the time to read this page, have a look some of at my recent publications, and make sure you review the guidelines for applying to study with VIXI professors.

 You wil work directly with me in a collaborative and interdisciplinary environment.
 I am open to any research idea related to my expertise and interests, and I welcome applicants from a wide range of disciplines, including Computer Science, Engineering, Design, and Cognitive Science.
 I strongly encourage applicants with multi- and inter-disciplinary backgrounds.
 I am also very interested in co-supervising across departments, and faculties.
 To inquire, simply send me an email at cperin@uvic.ca with: